chase-moskal/crnc/readme.md

 💵 currency conversions and formatting library
 📜 typescript library for web browsers
+🔌 web components for easy drop-in html-only integrations
+🧬 functions exposed for advanced integrations
 🛒 used by [shopper](https://github.com/chase-moskal/shopper#readme) for displaying prices
-⏬ download exchange rates from the [bank of canada](https://www.bankofcanada.ca/valet/docs)
+⏬ downloads exchange rates from the [bank of canada](https://www.bankofcanada.ca/valet/docs)
 💾 rates are cached for an hour by default
 🌎 formats numbers in accordance to browser locale
 💴 assumes user's currency preference based on locale